open-telemetry/oteps/text/trace/0000-error_flagging.md

 ## Internal details
-This proposal is backwards compatible with existing code, protocols, and the OpenTracing bridge.
+This proposal is mostly backwards compatible with existing code, protocols, and the OpenTracing bridge.
+The only potential exception is the removal of status codes enums from the current OTLP protocol, and the rewriting of the small number of instrumentation plugins that were making use of them.

 ## BUT ERRORS ARE SUBJECTIVE!!
 HOW CAN WE KNOW WHAT IS AN ERROR?
 WHO ARE WE TO DEFINE THIS?